Conducting a Preliminary Patent Search

 Patent and Trademark Resource Center

-The Patent and Trademark Resource Center and the USPTO workstation are located on the main floor in the Ryan-Matura Library.
-The collections are available for anyone to use.
-You do not have to be a Sacred Heart University student, faculty or staff member to use these collections.
+The Patent and Trademark Resource Center services and the USPTO workstation are located on the main floor in the Ryan-Matura Library.
+You do not have to be a Sacred Heart University student, faculty or staff member to use the PTRC workstation or consult with a librarian.

 PTRC Services offered at the Ryan-Matura Library: